petere/peter.eisentraut.org/_posts/2023-01-30-postgresql-supply-chain.md

 Some are okay: Well-known projects with robust communities and ecosystems, such as Perl, Python, ICU, LLVM, systemd; those are big boxes.
-There is also OpenSSL, which in a well-publicized case was at point was one of those thin boxes, but that's been rectified.
+There is also OpenSSL, which in a well-publicized case was at one point one of those thin boxes, but that's been rectified.
 There are lz4 and zstd, somewhat new arrivals in the dependencies of PostgreSQL, which appear to have active communities in their respective GitHub projects.
 There is also zlib, which is in